 When it comes to Current bank promotions, at the moment there is an offer for all new customers who will receive $50 when they open a Premium Checking account.
 It’s an excellent deal and definitely worth checking out!

 Fees and Guarantees

 Current’s pricing scheme is transparently displayed on www.Current.com.
 As we’ve already mentioned, the Basic plan is free, while the Premium account will cost you $4.95 per month.
 To add one teen account, you’ll need to pay an additional $36 per year.

 Current doesn’t charge transfer and overdraft fees.
 The fee-free transfer is available via direct deposits, ACH transfer, or by using your PayPal account.
 However, there are some costs that come with the Current Visa debit card:

 - $5 for a debit card replacement

 - $20 for expedited card delivery (Normally, Current will send your Visa debit card to your home address up to 10 days after you open an account.)

 Current’s accounts are insured by its partner bank, Choice Financial Group.
 This means that if something happens with the platform, your money will be protected.
-Like more traditional banks that offer good checking accounts, Current secures each account up to $250,000.
+Like other financial institutions that offer good checking accounts, Current secures each account up to $250,000.